FunMetJoel/Programming-2IP90-Game/backlog.md

 # Topics of chocice:
 1. Pathfinding algorithm
 2. Mastering git
-3. Procedural generation (Perlin noise)
+3. Procedural generation of the obstacles (Perlin noise)

 ## Rendering the game
 1. Start the application, click "New Game" button and the game field will launch and the game will start.